hmil/omnimock/README.md

         }));
 ```

-The above is perfectly type-safe.
-The type of fakeCard is infered by TypeScript.
-Note that you also have the alternative of using deep chaining.
+Note that you also have the alternative of using [deep chaining](#automatic-chaining).
 The above is roughly equivalent to the following.

 ```ts
 when(codex.getCard('Starlight').id).useValue(1038);
 ```

-Depending on the exact situation, either one may be more appropriate than the other.
+Depending on the exact situation, either one may be more appropriate.

 ## <a name="matching"></a> Matching